 Experiments are conducted using video stimuli or web pages stored locally for control or through the World Wide Web.
 Subjects view stimuli on a 42-inch monitor and listen either through external speakers or headphones.
-Similar to all individual-subject labs in the ICR, stimulus presentation in Lab A can be time-locked to psychophysiological data collection.
+Similar to all individual-subject labs in the ICR, stimulus presentation can be time-locked to psychophysiological data collection.

 Psychophysiological variables measured include:

 • Heart Rate Activity (ECG) to index attention paid to media

 • Skin Conductance Activity (EDA) to index excitement/arousal in response to media

 • Facial Muscle Activity (EMG) to index emotional response to media

 • Brain Wave Activity in 14-channels of EEG data

 Media Lab and Direct RT software is installed to allow for researcher control over stimuli delivery as well as a measurement of a range of dependent variables from self-reported scales to secondary task reaction time (STRT).